akobashikawa/hello-netlify-gridsome/posts/second-post.md

 ---
 title: Second Post
 slug: second-post
+excerpt: This is a second post.
 date: 2021-12-29T12:00
 ---
 # This is first header

-This is my first paragraph!
+This is a second post.

 ## This is second header